The Autopilot Bid: How Passive Indexing Created a $25 Trillion Feedback Loop

 If all of this sounds like it should be obvious to short sellers, you’d be right.
 It is.
 They see it.
 They can’t do much about it.

 Shorting a Mag 7 stock means betting against every 401(k) contribution in America.
-It means fighting $150–200 billion in annual price-insensitive buying.
+It means fighting $200 billion-plus in annual price-insensitive buying.
 It means absorbing options hedging flows that mechanically support the price.
 And it means paying borrow costs on the most expensive-to-short names in the market.

 The traditional short thesis is: “This stock is overvalued and the market will eventually recognize it.”
 But when 60%+ of the buying doesn’t care about valuation, “eventually” can be a very long time.
 Longer than any short seller’s capital lasts.